MicrosoftDocs/dynamics365smb-docs/business-central/admin-teams-integration.md

 ## In [!INCLUDE [prodshort](includes/prodshort.md)]

-For the most part, the pages and data that users can view and edit in a Teams conversation is controlled by their permission in [!INCLUDE [prodshort](includes/prodshort.md)] client.
+For the most part, the pages and data that users can view and edit in a Teams conversations is controlled by their permissions in [!INCLUDE [prodshort](includes/prodshort.md)] client.

 - To paste a [!INCLUDE [prodshort](includes/prodshort.md)] link into a Teams conversation and have it expand into a card, users must have at least read permission on thw page and its data.
 - Once a card is submitted into a conversation, any user in that conversation can view that card without permission to Business Central.
 - To view more details for a card or open the record in [!INCLUDE [prodshort](includes/prodshort.md)], users must have read permission on the page and its data.
 - To change data, user's need modify permissions.

+For information about permissions, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 ## See Also